This article refers to the account connections you create when you add instant PowerMetrics. To learn how to add an instant PowerMetric, go here.

 There are a couple of places in Klipfolio where you can manage your account connections:

 - In PowerMetrics: You can manage your account connections while you're adding instant PowerMetrics.
 You will probably find this to be the easier, more convenient option, so, this section focuses on it.

 - In your Connected Accounts page: You can view and manage your account connections by clicking your Account name (in the left navigation sidebar) and then selecting Settings > Connected Accounts.
 Here you can view information for each account connection, including its name, associated service, when it was created, when it was last authorized, and whether it's shared.
 If you select a connected account from the list, you can re-authorize or delete it, or click Edit (beside General Information) to change its name, description, and sharing status.

 When adding an instant PowerMetric, clicking the 3-dot menu for an account will enable you to re-authenticate, edit, and revoke an account connection.
 You can also click About to see details for the account connection.
 See below.

 Sometimes you need to re-authenticate your account.
 There are several reasons why this occurs.
 For example, OAuth tokens (account connections) expire for some services after a set period of time and require you to re-authorize their use.
 Learn more here.

-To re-authenticate, either click the option from the 3-dot menu (as shown above) or from the editing window (as shown below).
+To re-authenticate, select the option from the 3-dot menu beside your account name (as shown above and below).

 Editing and sharing account connections

-In the editing window, you can view details for the account connection and rename and re-authenticate it.
-You can also select to share the account connection with others in your Klipfolio account.
+In the editing window, you can view details for the account connection and rename it.
+You can also select to share the account connection with others in your Klipfolio account or re-authenticate (by clicking the 3-dot menu beside your account name).
 See below.